 H3 tags and so on will break the H2 content into more specific topics.

-“2017 Flower Paintings By…” This is an example of the title for a post we will be using.
+“2017 Flower Paintings By…” This is an example of the title for a post.

 (The keywords we will be focusing on are Flower Paintings.)